 The stainless steel building that now houses the Houston Contemporary Arts Museum was built in 1972 but the collection has its origins in a traveling exhibition around the city.

-Entry to the museum is always free and it is a great place to visit on a rainy or hot summer day.
+Entry to the museum is always free and it is a great place to visit on a rainy or hot summer day for art lovers.

 While the museum does not have any permanent collections, the temporary exhibits always keep changing and offer a different experience with every visit.